legendu-net/blog/en/content/2017-03-04-docker-image-and-container-management.markdown

         docker ps -aqf status=exited

+## Remove Images

+Note that images required by running containers will NOT be removed by default.
+This is what users want generally speaking.
+You can use the option `-f` to force removing images, but use it with caution and at your own risk.

-2. Remove images without names.
+1. Remove images without names.

         docker images | awk '{ if ($1 == "<none>") print $3 }' | xargs docker rmi

-3. Remove images without versions.
+2. Remove images without versions.

         docker images | awk '{ if ($2 == "<none>") print $3 }' | xargs docker rmi